itential/itential-automation-start/README.md

 2. Select the secrets and variables tab under security options
 3. Click the "new repository secret"option on the top right of the screen
 4. Enter the required fields
-For your_secret_name enter a required input.
+For YOUR_SECRET_NAME enter a required input.
-For secret enter your desired variable.
+For SECRET enter your desired variable.
 6. Click "Add Secret"

 _For more information about Github Actions variables, see [variables](https://docs.github.com/en/actions/learn-github-actions/variables)_